 In the context of the conducted experiment, this would imply that participants rely on the received evaluation of their in-group to update their expectation of the acceptance expressed by the native majority, not only toward their own, but toward all lower-status groups, including refugees from the Middle East (as proposed by Hypothesis 2).
 In order to test this prediction, I collect an incentivized measure of the descriptive norm regarding prejudice expression toward low-status groups prevailing in the host society.
 To facilitate norm elicitation, participants were asked to guess the share of respondents in the pre-study (without migration background) who evaluated negatively the impact of each of several immigrant groups on socio-economic and cultural life in Germany.
 Particularly, each participant was asked to guess the share of the native majority participants who negatively evaluated the impact of refugees immigrating from the Middle East.
 Additionally, the same estimation question was asked regarding the evaluation of people immigrating to Germany from Turkey, Lebanon, Southern Africa and participants' own (parental) region of origin.
 Finally, in order to check whether exposure to prejudice (stemming from a higher-status majority) differentially impacts participants' expectations of expression of prejudice toward low-status groups (relative to the high-status ones), participants were asked the same question regarding the evaluation of the immigrants coming from the countries of Western European Union.
-The exact phrasing of the question and an example screen seen by participants is provided in the instructions available in online Appendix12.
+Recall that in the treatment provision participants in both treatments saw a positive evaluation of the immigrants from Western European Union and a negative evaluation of immigrants from Lebanon, while the other groups were not mentioned in any way until this part of the experiment.
+The exact phrasing of the question and an example screen seen by participants is provided in the instructions available in online Appendix14.